-For each Mortgage Loan in the final Mortgage Pool, the Seller obtained an Automated Valuation Model "AVM" estimated property value.
-A Home Value Explorer® ("HVE"®) was used when available or, if an HVE value was not available, an MSA level house price index was used to estimate property value.
-If an MSA level house price index was used to estimate property value.
+For each Mortgage Loan in the Mortgage Groups, the Seller will provide an Automated Valuation Model "AVM" estimated property value.
+A Home Value Explorer[®] ("HVE"[®]) was used when available or, if an HVE was not available, a Metropolitan Statistical Area ("MSA") level house price index was used to estimate property value.
+If an MSA level house price index was not available, a state level house price index was used to estimate property value.
 The Seller also obtained Broker Price Opinions ("BPOs") or, when a BPO was not available, a Comparative Market Analysis ("CMA") for a random sample of approximately 10% of the Mortgage Loans and for another 10% of the Mortgage Loans with the highest loan-to-value ratios calculated based upon the updated HVE values obtained by the Seller.
-A total of 2,421 BPOs and 66 CMAs were obtained by the Seller.
+A total of 1,930 BPOs and 50 CMAs were obtained by the Seller.